p00f/clangd_extensions.nvim/README.md

             only_current_line_autocmd = "CursorHold",
             -- whether to show parameter hints with the inlay hints or not show_parameter_hints = true,
-            -- whether to show variable name before type hints with the inlay hints or not show_variable_name = false,
             -- prefix for parameter hints
             parameter_hints_prefix = "<- ",
             -- prefix for all the other hints (type, chaining)